realtimeprojects/quixplorer/README.md

 News
 ----
+#### 2011-03-04 Smarty template engine .. a lot of work

+Since the work on the smarty template engine version of quixplorer takes a lot of time (which in fact i don't have at the moment), this work is currently stopped.

+Sorry, you have to wait some more time..

 #### 2010-05-07 - using the smarty template engine

 I'm currently working on the migration of the smarty template engine into quixplorer.